ZhongyangMA/webflux-streaming-demo/README.md

 # webflux-streaming-demo
-A tryout of reactive application with Spring 5 WebFlux.
+This project is a tryout of reactive application with Spring 5 WebFlux.
 For the purpose of learning, I wrote an overview article on reactive programming, from the basic concepts to the use demonstrations.
 This article can be regarded as my reading notes, and it was posted on the [wiki](https://github.com/ZhongyangMA/webflux-streaming-demo/wiki) of this repository.
  - English version: [An Overview of Reactive Programming](https://github.com/ZhongyangMA/webflux-streaming-demo/wiki/An-Overview-of-Reactive-Programming)